TAFE Courses in Australia - Your Ultimate Guide

 New South Wales (NSW)

 There are 10 TAFE institutes in New South Wales (NSW), including the Hunter Institute, Riverina Institute, and, New England Institute.
 It also has over 140 campuses.
 The institutes and campuses have the entire territory covered, but there is some overlap as different institutes are present in the same city.
 For example, Sydney has four TAFE institutes.
-View our guide to TAFE courses in New South Wales.
+View our guide to TAFE in New South Wales.

 The Sydney Institute of Tafe located in Sydney, New South Wales